 OMG My Money’s favorite personal finance posts of the week

 - How to automate your money by Let’s Automate Your Money – click here

 - My take – I am a big believer in automating your money.
 It is one or 10 less things to worry about.
 Why spend those brain cells remembering to pay yourself first or pay those bills when you can just set it and forget it.
 The concept of automating your money is guaranteed to help your bank account.

 - Why we don’t follow Dave Ramsey’s baby steps by Rockstar Finance – click here

 - My take – blog post title says it all.
-Although Dave Ramsey’s podcast was one of the main drivers for motivating me to get out my money moron moments, I never believed in his 7 baby step program.
-In fact, some of the advice he has given to people such as skipping out on your company 401k match is dumb and should be ignored.
+Dave Ramsey’s podcast was one of the main drivers for motivating me to get out my money moron moments, but some of the advice he has given to people such as skipping out on your company 401k match is one I tried and now ignore.

 - 5 ways to boost your productivity by Stumble Forward – click here

 - My take – I try to improve every day.
 If it means taking a look at the productivity steps and taking action on just one for one day, then that is a success.

 - The myth of the 10% savings rate by Stephanie O’Connell – click here

 - My take – I used to believe that a 10% savings rate was the standard because I heard this percentage somewhere and I followed it.
 The more financially educated I get, the more I firmly believe that saving at a 10% rate will allow you to retire at the typical 60-65 age range.
 We should be striving to save at least 30%, if not 40%+ AFTER TAX to be financially free.
 This is apart from any pre-tax retirement contributions made to your 401k.
 Personally I am not saving nearly as much because my primary goal right now is to pay off my $77,000 student loan debt.